BestTimesToVisit.com Logo

 Frequently Asked Questions

-When is the absolute best time to visit the Galapagos, considering wildlife and weather?
+When is the absolute best time to visit the Galapagos for wildlife viewing, and what should I pack for it?

-Are there any 'must-do' activities that aren't on every standard itinerary?
+Are there any 'must-do' activities that aren't on every tour itinerary?

 Ready to Plan Your Trip?